MartinPersson/HOTlab/readme.txt

 GeForce GTX 285
 GeForce GTX 480
+GeForce GTX 580
 Geforce GS 8600M (Notebook)
 Quadro FX 5600
 GeForce GT 210

 The code is functional on, but not yet optimized for Fermi devices.
-The performance is therefore similar on GTX 285 and GTX 480 although the GTX 480 (or newer devices) is expected to be substantially faster after optimization.

-A quick start guide for the LabVIEW program is located in the "docs" folder.
+A quick start guide for the LabVIEW program is located in the "doc" folder along with a detailed description of GenerateHologramCUDA.dll

 To use the dll compiled for use with a BNS SLM, Microsoft Visual C++ 2008 SP1 Redistributable Package may have to be installed.
 The Redistributable Package can be downloaded from Microsoft: http://www.microsoft.com/download/en/details.aspx?id=5582&WT.mc_id=MSCOM_EN_US_DLC_DETAILS_121LSUS007998